filecoin-project/filecoin-docs/content/en/store/filecoin-plus/overview/index.md

 Filecoin Plus is based on a set of guiding principles, [detailed in FIP-0003](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0003.md), that focus the program on increasing Filecoin's effectiveness at becoming the decentralized storage network for humanity's most important information.

-Root key-holders, notaries, clients, and storage providers, interact through the allocation and spending of DataCap.
+Root key-holders, notaries, clients, and storage providers, interact through the allocation and spending of {{< tooltip "DataCap" >}}.
 Notaries retrieve DataCap in batches and then allocate it to trustworthy clients that spend the DataCap to fund storage deals.
 Storage Providers that receive DataCap receive a 10x boost to their quality-adjusted power for the storage space offered in that deal, which increases their block reward share in the network.
 This creates a mechanism that incentivizes all participants to make Filecoin more useful.

 ### DataCap